 One serious health issue that many people unknowingly suffer from is leaky gut syndrome.
 This occurs when the lining of the gut is chronically inflamed and nutrients are not being absorbed as they should.
-Additionally, small fissures open up in the membrane that lines your intestinal tract allowing bacteria, toxins, and partially digested food molecules to slip out into the bloodstream where they are considered foreign invaders by the immune system.
-Once this foreign matter is detected, white blood cells rush to surround the offending particles and systemic inflammation ensues.
+Additionally, small fissures open up in the membrane that lines the intestinal tract and this allows bacteria, toxins, and partially digested food molecules to slip out into the bloodstream where they are considered to be foreign invaders by the immune system.
+Once this foreign matter is detected the white blood cells rush to surround the offending particles and systemic inflammation ensues.

-Allergies can develop when the body produces antibodies to the undigested proteins that are derived from previously harmless foods.
-These antibodies can get into any tissue and trigger an inflammatory reaction the next time that food is eaten.
+Allergies can develop when the body produces antibodies to the undigested proteins.
+These antibodies can get into the tissues and trigger an inflammatory reaction the next time that food is eaten.
 According to holistic health practitioner Dr. Zoltan Rona, “If this inflammation occurs in a joint then autoimmune arthritis (rheumatoid arthritis) develops.
 If it occurs in the brain then myalgic encephalomyelitis (i.e. chronic fatigue syndrome) may be the result.
 If it occurs in the blood vessels then vasculitis (or inflammation of the blood vessels) is the resulting autoimmune problem.
 If the antibodies end up attacking the lining of the gut itself, the result may be colitis or Crohn’s disease.
 If it occurs in the lungs, asthma is triggered on a delayed basis every time the individual consumes the food that had triggered the production of the antibodies in the first place.”

 Symptoms and health problem associated with leaky gut include: